Special Educational Needs & Disabilities

 The school SENCO (Special Educational Needs Co-ordinator) is Mrs Jessop.
 If you have any concerns or would like to discuss anything further, please make an appointment at the school office.

-The SEND policy is available to view on the Policy section of the school website
+The SEND policy is available to view on the Key information section of the school website by clicking on the Special Educational Needs tab.

 There are a range of websites and links below that you may find useful to find out further information: